 You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
 There will also be other requirements you have for employees.

 Depending on the industry you are in, your Maine LLC may be liable for certain other taxes and duties.
 For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
 Likewise, if you import or export goods you may need to pay certain duties.
 Speak to your accountant about any other taxes you may need to withhold or pay.

 Most Maine LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated tax are:

 - Federal income tax